Anatoly Alexandrov (physicist)

-Anatoly Petrovich Alexandrov (Анато́лий Петро́вич Алекса́ндров, 13 February 1903 – 3 February 1994) was a Russian physicist who played a crucial and centralizing role in the former Soviet program of nuclear weapons.
+Anatoly Petrovich Alexandrov (Анато́лий Петро́вич Алекса́ндров, 13 February 1903 – 3 February 1994) was a Soviet physicist who played a crucial and centralizing role in the former Soviet program of nuclear weapons and in the development of nuclear reactors in the Soviet Union.

-During his lifetime, Alexandrov was the recipient of many honors, civil citations, and state awards for this work and was also the director of the Kurchatov Institute and the President of the Soviet Academy of Sciences from 1975 until 1986.
+From 1960 he was the director of the Kurchatov Institute, and from 1975 until 1986 he was the President of the Soviet Academy of Sciences.
+Throughout his career, Alexandrov was the recipient of many honors, civil citations, and state awards for his work.

 Early life

 Anatoly Alexandrov was born on 13 February 1903 into a Russian family of a prominent judge in the town of Tarashcha, Kiev Governorate, Russian Empire (now in Ukraine).

 In 1919, at the height of the Russian Civil War, Alexandrov graduated from high school in Kiev.
 The certificate gave the right to enter the university at the physics and mathematics or medical faculty.
 When the Red Army captured Kiev on February 5, 1919, Alexandrov and a friend were at a dacha in Mlynka.
 He and his friend encountered an officer of the White Guard, who urged them to enlist.
 They went to the front with the officer.

 At the age of 16, he became a cadet and fought in the Army of Wrangel as a machine gunner, and was awarded three Crosses of St. George.
 During the evacuation of remnants of the White Guard army from Crimea to Turkey, Alexandrov refused to leave and preferred to stay.
 As a result, he was captured and sentenced to death, but he narrowly escaped.